fossfreedom/rhythmweb/README.md

 rhythmweb
 =========

-GTK3 port of the original rhythmweb v0.1x GTK2 plugin - for Rhythmbox v2.96 - v2.99.1
+GTK3 port of the original rhythmweb v0.1x GTK2 plugin - for Rhythmbox v2.96 and above

 Original implementation by Michael Gratton